USMCA: Trump Signs New Trade Agreement With Mexico And Canada

 Among those provisions, he said, are protections for workers' rights and the environment, and elements that seek to extend the benefits of free trade more broadly.

-The signing took place on Peña Nieto's final day in office; shortly before the ceremony, he awarded presidential senior adviser and Trump son-in-law Jared Kushner with the Order of the Aztec Eagle, the highest honor Mexico gives to foreigners.
+The signing took place on Peña Nieto's final day in office; Mexico's newly elected president, Andrés Manuel López Obrador, will be sworn in on Saturday.

+Shortly before the signing ceremony, Peña Nieto awarded presidential senior adviser and Trump son-in-law Jared Kushner with the Order of the Aztec Eagle, the highest honor Mexico gives to foreigners.

-The move "shocked many in Mexico," as NPR's Carrie Kahn reported earlier this week.
+The move "shocked many in Mexico," as NPR's Carrie Kahn reported earlier this week, referring to the outrage and anger that has poured out online.

 Later Friday, Trump will turn to another high-profile trade crisis, when he has dinner with Chinese President Xi Jinping.